Risk-taking and Teens: A Delicate Balance

 People tend to perceive risk as being inherently negative.
 But for teenagers, risk-taking is a healthy, normal, and important part of growing up.
-In this episode of Mind Your Mind, Host Tim Unsinn talks to Vanessa Lien, Nurse Practitioner at Dakota Family Services, about creating a safe environment for your teenager to take risks—and knowing when to step in when they start taking risks that could result in serious and long-term negative consequences.
+In this episode of Mind Your Mind, Host Tim Unsinn talks to Vanessa Lien, Nurse Practitioner, about creating a safe environment for your teenager to take risks—and knowing when to step in when they start taking risks that could result in serious and long-term negative consequences.

 Fifteen-25% of American students have experienced bullying.
 And cyberbullying is on the rise.
 Children who experience bullying suffer from long-lasting effects including depression, anxiety, loneliness, low self-esteem, low academic achievement, and more.
 Children engaging in bullying behavior are impacted as well.
 In this episode of "Mind Your Mind," Dakota Family Services therapist, April Morris, LMSW, talks about the impact of bullying and what parents can do to help.